David-Eriksson/SubLab/README.md

 ReconstructionComplete_distr.m % Reconstructing the entire data set based on the cross-validated training parameters.

-myRate_distr.m % Calculate the my-Rate in order to estimate the reliability of the reconstruction (see publication).
+myRate_distr.m % Calculate the my-Rate in order to estimate the reliability of the reconstruction (see manuscript reference).